Manal5664/Python-Development/Control_Flow/Readme.md

 ---

 ### 2. `for loop.ipynb`
-- **For loop** ka introduction
+- Introduction to **for loops**
-- Iteration over lists, ranges, aur strings
+- Iteration over lists, ranges, and strings
-- Loop control basics
+- Basic loop control concepts

 **Concepts Covered:**
 - Iteration